 Tim: ...right after 9/11, when everybody thought we were in crisis, I mean, the comedy clubs were - nobody wanted to go out and make fun of things.

 Jim: Churches were full.

 Tim: Churches were full.
-There was a sense like, if we’re gonna make it through here, we’re gonna have to get serious.
+There was a sense like, “If we’re gonna make it through here, we’re gonna have to get serious.”

-Jim: (Laughing) Now is that fair?
+Jim: Now is that fair?

 And basically, as long as you’re obeying God and you think you’re getting good things from Him, you can’t tell whether you’re really loving Him.
 You might be just using Him.
 What you really love are the things you’re getting, not Him.